adtzlr/felupe/docs/howto/meshgen.rst

 Triangle and Tetrahedron meshes
 *******************************

-Any quad or tetrahedron mesh may be subdivided (triangulated) to meshes out of Triangles or Tetrahedrons by :func:`fem.mesh.triangulate`.
+Any quad or tetrahedron mesh may be subdivided (triangulated) to meshes out of Triangles or Tetrahedrons by :func:`~felupe.mesh.triangulate`.

 ..  code-block:: python